Registration

 All submissions have to be published with the following requirements:

-- The source code must be available in a public repository (e.g., Bitbucket, GitHub, Gitlab).
+- The source code must be available in a repository (e.g., Bitbucket, GitHub, Gitlab).

 - The submission has to have an open source licence (e.g., GPL, MIT, or public domain).